gulatiaabhas/leanintoulouse/index.md

 Hi everyone!

-Me and Ion Nechita have started a workgroup to learn Lean in Toulouse!
+We have started a workgroup to learn Lean language to learn the basics of formalising mathematics, and we invite anyone interested in Toulouse to join this group.

-This website will be used as a repository of the helpful content we find online.
-It might also feature recordings of the sessions (if its possible to do so), and the important learning outcomes of each session.
-Anyone who is a participant in the workgroup can contribute to this website.
+This website will be a repository of all the material covered in the workgroup, notes, videos, and lectures.
+We will also try to make the lean files available for reference.
+We hope that this will be a weekly thing, and people try to get a hands-on experience with the software.
+Hope to see you at the next meeting.
+Aabhas Gulati and Ion Nechita

 # Upcoming Meetings